parameter1/base-cms/MIGRATING.md

 3. Delete references to `@babel/*` dependencies in the `yarn.lock` file.
 The easiest way to do this is to search in the file using regex `^"@babel\/` and then delete all entries.
 There may be _alot_ of these, and that's okay :)
 4. Delete references to `node-sass` in the `yarn.lock` file.
 Search using regex `^node-sass` and any entries
 4. Now run `./scripts/yarn.sh` -- this should run in the new Node14 Docker container (which may need to be downloaded). **MAKE SURE YOU RUN THE INSTALL USING THE SCRIPT** This ensures the install runs in the proper version of Node.
-    - Note: if you're doing this migration while 4.x is still in pre-release, you'll likely see Yarn wranings about incorrect peer dependencies (e.g. `has incorrect peer dependency "@parameter1/base-cms-marko-web@^4.0.0"`) -- this is fine and will be resolved the packages are at `4.0.0`.
+    - Note: if you're doing this migration while 4.x is still in pre-release, you'll likely see Yarn wranings about incorrect peer dependencies (e.g. `has incorrect peer dependency "@parameter1/base-cms-marko-web@^4.0.0"`) -- this is fine and will be resolved once the packages are out of pre-release.

 ## SASS/SCSS Updates
 The new build process will no longer resolve relative `@import` statements to files located in `node_modules`.
 The good news, however, is that it _can_ import using standard package names.